taataa/tapspace/docs/api/v2/index.md

       - 'Y': allow only translation along the y-axis of the plane.
       - 'L': allow only translation along the given angle.
   - *pivot*
     - a [Point](#tapspacegeometrypoint) or {x,y}.
 Optional.
-The pivot for the estimators 'SR', 'R', and 'S' acts as a fixed center of rotation and scaling.
+The pivot for the estimators 'SR', 'R', and 'S' acts as a fixed origin of rotation and scaling.
   - *angle*
     - a number in radians or [Direction](#tapspacegeometrydirection).
 Optional.
-The angle for the estimator 'L'.
+The line angle for the estimator 'L'.

 <p style="margin-bottom: 0"><strong>Returns:</strong></p>